Defunct schools in Sandwell: Park Lane Secondary Modern School

 Park Lane Secondary Modern School was a secondary school located in Tipton, Staffordshire (now West Midlands), England.

 It was the last of seven schools to be opened by Tipton School Board, which was formed in 1871.
 The foundation for the school was laid on 20 May 1903 by the chairman, Mr Atkins Hinton.
-It was opened the following year as two single sex schools school for children aged 11 upwards.
+It was opened the following year as two single sex schools for children aged 11 upwards.

 After 65 years, it closed in July 1969 on a merger with Tipton Grammar School to form Alexandra High School and Sixth Form Centre (a comprehensive school), but the buildings remained in use for the youngest three year groups in the new school.
 By the early 1980s, however, extensions were added to the main Alexandra site on Alexandra Road which meant that the younger pupils only used the Park Lane buildings (by this stage in a deteriorating condition) on a part-time basis.
 The Park Lane site closed completely in July 1990, ending 86 years of education at the site, and it was demolished the following year.

 Victoria Infant School was opened on the site in September 1995 to replace Manor Road Infant School.